Kiineo/KubeApp/README.md

-# Kubernetes Project README
+# README for the Kubernetes Project

-This README provides an overview of the steps and components involved in setting up a Kubernetes cluster and deploying a containerized application.
+This README serves as an academic document providing a comprehensive overview of a project centered around the establishment of a Kubernetes cluster and the subsequent deployment of a containerized application.
+The document maintains a formal, factual, and objective tone, aiming to deliver information that is polished, error-free, and devoid of personal opinions.

+## Parameters

+The project encapsulates a collection of critical parameters and configurations that underpin its core functionality:

+- **KOPS Configuration Parameters**: This section delineates fundamental settings governing the Kubernetes cluster.
+Parameters encompass the cluster name, AWS region, node instance types, and assorted variables.

+- **Container Parameters**: Parameters related to the containerized application are enumerated, encompassing image names, environment variables, and resource allocation requests.

+- **Secrets and Credentials**: Sensitive data, including database and RabbitMQ passwords, are housed in this section.

+- **LoadBalancer Configuration Parameters**: Detailed here are parameters germane to LoadBalancer services, including service type and port assignments.

+- **Elastic Block Store (EBS) Volume Parameters**: Configuration parameters pertaining to EBS volumes are expounded, addressing size and type considerations.

+- **Node Labeling Parameters**: Parameters employed in the process of node labeling based on availability zones are presented.

+- **Application-Specific Configuration**: This section encompasses parameters tailored to the specific behavior and functionality of the containerized application.

-## EC2 KOPS Setup
+## KOPS/S3

+### Infrastructure Setup

+The project's preliminary phase is characterized by the establishment of essential infrastructure components:

-In the initial phase, the project sets up the necessary infrastructure to get started with Kubernetes.
-This includes creating an EC2 instance to serve as the KOPS server and configuring an S3 bucket for cluster state storage.
+- **EC2 Instance and S3 Bucket**: An EC2 instance is commissioned to function as the KOPS server, and an S3 bucket is configured to serve as the repository for cluster state storage.

-## Kubernetes Cluster
+## Kubernetes Cluster/Nodes

-Once the infrastructure is in place, the project proceeds to create and configure the Kubernetes cluster.
-This section covers the Kubernetes definition and service files, deployment configurations for various components, and node labeling based on availability zones.

-## Containerized App Deployment

-With the cluster ready, the project moves on to deploying the containerized application from DockerHub.
-The project specifies the image location and tag to ensure the application runs smoothly.

-The following containers are used in this deployment:
+### Cluster Configuration

+This section elucidates the orchestration of the Kubernetes cluster, underpinned by a series of configuration steps and practices:

+- **Kubernetes Definition and Service Files**: Configuration files, employing the YAML format, are the keystone of cluster management.
+These files delineate resource specifications and behavioral attributes.

+- **Deployment Configurations**: The project entails deployment configurations for various components within the Kubernetes cluster, ensuring streamlined execution and management.

+- **Node Labeling**: A detailed examination of node labeling strategies, hinged upon availability zones, is presented.
+Node labeling optimizes resource allocation and fortifies redundancy.

+### Application Deployment

+Central to the project is the deployment of the containerized application:

+- **Containerized App Deployment**: The Kubernetes cluster, primed for operation, hosts the deployment of a containerized application sourced from DockerHub.
+Stringent image specifications and tags are stipulated to guarantee operational continuity.

+#### Containerized Application Components

 - Application Container: kiineo/vprofileapp:latest
 - Database Container: kiineo/vprofiledb:latest
 - Memcached Container: memcached
 - RabbitMQ Container: rabbitmq

-## EBS Volume for DB Pod
+## Data Persistence

+### Elastic Block Store (EBS) Volume

-To ensure data persistence for the database pod, an Elastic Block Store (EBS) volume is created and configured, which is then attached to the database pod.
+In an effort to uphold data persistence for the database pod, a dedicated Elastic Block Store (EBS) volume is instantiated and configured.
+Subsequently, the volume is seamlessly affixed to the database pod, assuring the integrity of the data.

-## LABEL Node with Zones Names

-The project also labels the Kubernetes nodes based on their availability zones.
-This node labeling is essential for optimizing resource allocation and redundancy within the cluster.
+## Kubernetes Resource Definitions

-## Kubernetes Definition Files
+### Kubernetes Definition Files

-Below are the Kubernetes definition files for deployment, services, secrets, and volumes:
+The project encompasses a diverse array of Kubernetes definition files, each affording granular control over pivotal resources.
+The following YAML-based definitions are enumerated:

-- **App-secret.yaml:** Defines a Kubernetes Secret containing sensitive data like database and RabbitMQ passwords.
+- **App-secret.yaml**: This file orchestrates a Kubernetes Secret, housing sensitive data such as database and RabbitMQ passwords.

-- **Database Service Configuration (db-CIP.yaml):** Configures a ClusterIP service for the database.
+- **Database Service Configuration (db-CIP.yaml)**: Configuration specifications for a ClusterIP service governing database connectivity are encapsulated herein.

-- **Memcached Service and Deployment Configuration (mc-CIP.yaml and Mc-dep.yaml):** Configures a ClusterIP service for Memcached and defines the Memcached Deployment.
+- **Memcached Service and Deployment Configuration (mc-CIP.yaml and Mc-dep.yaml)**: This segment configures a ClusterIP service for Memcached and orchestrates the Memcached Deployment.

-- **RabbitMQ Service and Deployment Configuration (rmq-CIP.yaml and Rmq-dep.yaml):** Configures a ClusterIP service for RabbitMQ and defines the RabbitMQ Deployment.
+- **RabbitMQ Service and Deployment Configuration (rmq-CIP.yaml and Rmq-dep.yaml)**: The project articulates ClusterIP service configuration for RabbitMQ and prescribes the RabbitMQ Deployment.

-- **Application Service and Deployment Configuration (Vproapp-service.yaml and Vproappdep.yaml):** Configures a LoadBalancer service for the application and defines the Deployment for the containerized application.
+- **Application Service and Deployment Configuration (Vproapp-service.yaml and Vproappdep.yaml)**: A LoadBalancer service configuration for the application is outlined alongside deployment definitions for the containerized application.

-- **Database Deployment Configuration (Vprodbdep.yaml):** Defines the Deployment for the database, including volume mounts and environment variables.
+- **Database Deployment Configuration (Vprodbdep.yaml)**: This section delineates the Deployment specifications for the database, incorporating volume mounts and environment variable definitions.

+## Domain Integration

-## Linking LoadBalancer with Domain
+### Linking LoadBalancer with Domain

-In the last step, the LoadBalancer is linked to the domain, making the Kubernetes application accessible to external users.
+In the final project phase, the LoadBalancer assumes a pivotal role by becoming intricately linked with the project's domain.
+This integration culminates in the seamless accessibility of the Kubernetes application to external users.

+This academic document extends gratitude for its utilization as a reference in your Kubernetes project.
+For any queries or further assistance, kindly reach out for guidance.